raffoe/eliraffo.github.io/README.md

 - Operated as the inventory control specialist of a logistic reload which over 6 months moved over 55,000 tons of material.
 - Operated as the export specialist for international orders by managing documentation and movement of materials.

-### Analytic Projects:
+#### Operations Analytics Projects:
 - Conducted an analysis of the Delivery Department by quantitatively measuring costs and modeling possible profit/loss combinations which resulted in a proposed pricing structure that is estimated to increase department annual profit by $36,000.
 - Created Visual models which were presented to Department Heads which intuitively displayed ~50,000 Profit/Loss combinations.
 - Developed an automated delivery price spreadsheet which is being tested for implementation in the Delivery Department.

-## Completed Business Analytics Projects:
+## Academic Business Analytics Projects:
 - Project and Operations Management Models / [Hershey's Optimization](eliraffo.github.io/OBA466)
 - Business Database Management Systems / [Video Game Database](eliraffo.github.io/OBA444)
 - Predictive Analytics / [Wine Classification](eliraffo.github.io/OBA410)